Probing analytical and numerical integrability: The curious case of $(AdS_5\times S^5)_{\eta}$: Introduction

-With this advent of integrability studies in the context of $AdS/CFT$, there has been much celebrated quests of deforming the symmetries on both sides of the correspondence while keeping the integrable structure intact.
-Most of these relied on the use of target space duality symmetries to generate new integrable backgrounds \cite{Lunin:2005jy,Frolov:2005ty,Frolov:2005dj,Alday:2005ww} .
-Very recently, based on Klimcik's pioneering work on novel integrable deformations of $\sigma$-models \cite{Klimcik:2002zj, Klimcik:2008eq,Klimcik:2014bta} have paved the way for their application to string $\sigma$-models and finding probable deformed versions of $AdS/CFT$ correspondence.
+With this advent of integrability studies in the context of $AdS/CFT$, there have been many celebrated works relating to deformation of the symmetries on both sides of the correspondence while keeping the integrable structure intact.
+Most of these relied on the use of target space duality symmetries to generate new integrable backgrounds \cite{Lunin:2005jy,Frolov:2005ty,Frolov:2005dj,Alday:2005ww}.
+Recently, Klimcik's pioneering works on novel integrable deformations of $\sigma$-models \cite{Klimcik:2002zj, Klimcik:2008eq,Klimcik:2014bta} have paved the way for their application to string $\sigma$-models and finding probable deformed versions of $AdS/CFT$ correspondence \cite{Delduc1}.
 Since then a larger family of integrable deformations of $AdS\times S$ geometries have been explored, where the deformation is given by a classical $r$-matrix solution to the (modified) Classical Yang-Baxter Equation (CYBE).
 The explicit geometry and NS-NS forms for such a `Yang-Baxter' deformation of $AdS_5\times S^5$ first appeared in \cite{Delduc1, Aru1}, was analysed in detailed in \cite{Delduc2} and various consistent truncations have been discussed in \cite{Hoare1}.
-In the Yang-Baxter case, the deformation works by deforming the supercoset associated to $AdS_5 \times S^5$ itself by a continuous parameter, which is often referred to as a $q$-deformation, or a quantum group deformation \cite{Mansson1}.
-This replaces the lie algebra of the classical charges by its $q$-deformed version, which is then incorporated into the superstring action for $AdS_5 \times S^5$ having a real deformation parameter $\eta \in [0,1) $ or equivalently another parameter called $\kappa$ with $\kappa \in [0,\infty)$ \footnote{Notice that here the parameter $ \kappa $ is related to the original deformation parameter $ \eta $ as \cite{Aru1}, $\kappa = \frac{2\eta}{1-\eta^{2}}.$ In what follows, we would denote $ \kappa $ as being the deformation parameter in our analysis.}.
+In the Yang-Baxter case, the deformation works by deforming the supercoset associated to $AdS_5 \times S^5$ itself by a continuous parameter, which is often referred to as a $q$-deformation, or a quantum group deformation \cite{Delduc2}.
+This replaces the lie algebra of the classical charges by its $q$-deformed version, which is then incorporated into the superstring action for $AdS_5 \times S^5$ having a real deformation parameter $\eta \in [0,1) $ or equivalently another parameter called $\kappa$ with $\kappa \in [0,\infty)$.
+Notice that here the parameter $ \kappa $ is related to the original deformation parameter $ \eta $ as $\kappa = \frac{2\eta}{1-\eta^{2}}$ \cite{Aru1}.
+In the rest of the paper, we would instead denote $ \kappa $ as being the deformation parameter in our analysis and refer the background as $(AdS_5\times S^5)_\kappa$.
 For various avenues of exploratory works on Yang-Baxter deformations, one should have a look at \cite{Kawaguchi1}-\cite{Crichigno1}.